 Swiss Water's Burnaby facility occupies approximately 38,000 square feet and is comprised of the decaffeination processing plant, a shop/boiler room, an administrative area, and a warehouse.
 Swiss Water's facility is located near the Port of Vancouver and is close to major rail and road transportation systems.
 The premises are leased and are used exclusively by Swiss Water until 2023.
-Beyond 2023, the landlord has to approve any subsequent renewal of the lease.

 Swiss Water's Burnaby facility houses two fully automated decaffeination processing lines.
 The two lines allow Swiss Water to align its capacity with changes in demand throughout the year.
 One line is operated when demand is lower, and both lines are operated when demand is higher, giving Swiss Water better control over its variable costs.
 Also, the two lines allow production to continue while a processing line is undergoing routine maintenance.
-Swiss Water's processing facility operates 24 hours per day, seven days per week.
+Swiss Water's Burnaby processing facility operates 24 hours per day, seven days per week.
 Swiss Water employs an in-house maintenance program to minimize non-scheduled interruptions for repairs.